 The Fair Housing Act (FHA) protects renters who have emotional support animals.
 For housing, this law helps the renter qualify for no-pet housing without being charged an additional pet fee.

 The FHA ensures that a person can move house without the added strain of being parted from their ESA.
 To qualify for this exemption, the renter needs to furnish proof of the ESA Housing Letter.
-An ESA Housing Letter is an essential document to have in the process of moving.
-Unlike ESA Travel Letter, the Housing Letter does not need to be renewed.
+An ESA Housing Letter is an essential document to have in the process of moving, and unlike air travel documentation, it does not need to be renewed as often.

 A mental health professional Third Party Verification form may also be required.
 The requirement for this is at the discretion of the landlord or property manager.